Chelmsford Amateur Radio

 Photographs by Murray, G6JYB

-Ken Pallant, G0OSI logging for Bob Tokley, G4MDB on the microphone.
+Ken Pallant G0OSI logging for Bob Tokley G4MDB on the microphone.

-exclusively CW on 14MHz with the Call-sign GB5HF under the guidance of Gwyn, G4FKH
+The "upstairs station" was exclusively CW on 14MHz with the Call-sign GB5HF under the guidance of Gwyn, G4FKH and they made over 200 contacts.

 Terry, G3GLL operating Morse Code using Call-sign GB5HF